 Because religion is by its nature faith based, and not evidence based, it therefore has no factual basis against which to check the truth or falsity of its claims.
-That is the reason why religious convictions are especially problematic.
-This non-falsifiability problem does not exist in many other areas of thought such as science, philosophy, logic, etc. These disciplines have correctives in place to verify the truth or falsity of a given claim precisely because they are based on evidence and sound reasoning.
-No such correctives exist for religious beliefs precisely because they are based on faith.
-It is like driving a car without a steering wheel, and the fact religion can get away with holding this profoundly mistaken double-standard about knowing what is actually true is the very problem with it.
+That is the reason why the assertion of the “truth” of religious convictions is especially problematic.
+This non-falsifiability problem does not exist in many other areas of thought such as science, philosophy, logic, etc. These disciplines have correctives in place to verify the truth or falsity of a given claim precisely because they are methodologies based on evidence and sound reasoning.
+No such correctives exist for religious beliefs precisely because they are not based on a methodology, but instead based on blind assertions, or faith.
+It is like driving a car without a steering wheel, and the fact religion can get away with holding this profoundly mistaken double standard about knowing what is actually true without demonstration is the very problem with it.
 Any credible scientist will tell you up front what exactly it would take to disprove their theory – like finding rabbit fossils in Precambrian rocks to disprove the theory of evolution, or things suddenly “falling up” to disprove the theory of gravity.
 Few if any religious apologists will ever be honest enough to describe what it would take to disprove their theological convictions.
 This is understandable from their perspective since they do not want their faith claims falsified.
 While scientists are often criticized for their arrogance, and there have certainly been and continue to be some very arrogant scientists, at least genuine, credible scientists are open to disproving their own and others’ theories, while religious apologists almost always are not.
-This is evident in the beliefs of most apologists in the “inerrancy” of scripture.
+This is evident in the beliefs of several apologists in the “inerrancy” of scripture.
 Such “perfect” scriptures supposedly inspired by the Creator of the universe cannot be changed in the minds of the faithful.
-However, to merely assert “truth” from “authority,” personal opinion, “special powers of perception,” “special personal experiences” and “revelation” – the way those of faith claim to “know” their “truths” is the height of arrogance when they assert “the truth” with no means to actually verify the truth or falsity of their claims.
-There are no doubt those of faith who have profound experiences, just as anyone else, but to assert as fact these experiences to be the product of a given religious or spiritual figure or a god is a move they cannot make without genuine, credible, and verifiable evidence or sound reasoning to demonstrate the truth of that claim.
+However, to merely assert “truth” from “authority,” personal opinion, “special powers of perception,” “special personal experiences” and “revelation” – the way those of faith claim to “know” their “truths” is the height of arrogance when they assert “the truth” with no means to actually verify or demonstrate the truth or falsity of their claims.
+There are no doubt those of religious faith who have profound experiences, just as those without religious faith do, but to assert as fact these experiences to be the product of a given religious or spiritual figure or a god is a move they cannot make without genuine, credible, and verifiable evidence or sound reasoning to demonstrate the truth of that claim.

-Religious apologists need to simply produce the evidence and/or sound reasoning – to “show me the money” as it were, to verify the factual correctness of their claims, or stop speaking of so-called “truths” as though they are fact without backup from evidence and sound reasoning.
-The bottom line is, those who would make religious claims simply need to play by the same rules of falsification as everyone else.
-They need to stop acting as though they are justified by a false double-standard which dictates they don’t have to play by the same rules of falsification as everyone else who makes truth or factual claims, and those of us who in commitment to the truth do play by those rules, or at least make an honest effort to do so, need to call others on it when they don’t.
+Religious apologists need to simply produce the evidence and/or sound reasoning – to “show me the money” as it were, to verify or demonstrate the factual correctness of their claims, or stop speaking of so-called “truths” as though they are fact without backup from good evidence and sound reasoning.
+The bottom line is, those who would make religious claims simply need to play by the same rules of falsification as everyone else if they want to have any credibility.
+They need to stop acting as though they are justified by their special pleading and holding a false double standard which dictates they don’t have to play by the same rules of falsification as everyone else who makes truth or factual claims, and those of us who in commitment to the truth do play by those rules, or at least make an honest effort to do so, need to call others on it when they don’t.
 The fact is, many people make decisions that profoundly affect their lives as well as the lives of others based not on fact, but on faith – faith in ideas which could very likely be mistaken, such as the ideas we have “immortal souls,” that God “answers prayers,” or that we will all one day be resurrected from the dead to stand before the judgment seat of Christ on the “last day.”